The modern corporate travel manager guide

 Why is a travel manager important?

 Costs related to business travel often represent the second-largest expense for companies, behind employee salaries and benefits.
-And while COVID-19 drastically reduced business travel in 2020, the industry is already recovering at an encouraging pace and is expected to make a full recovery in the coming years.
+Plus, after a dip in 2020, the industry is already recovering at an encouraging pace and is expected to make a full recovery in the coming years.

 Both of these points mean that travel will continue to play a major role in a company’s expenses.
 Therefore, it is a good idea for corporate travel to be managed professionally.